 Here is a basic overview of these features:

-The pages are usually linked in your menus and/or at the bottom of your website.
+“Pages” are for any other, more static pages on your site that aren’t updated very regularly (like your contact page, about page, and legal pages).
+Pages are usually linked in your menus and/or at the bottom of your website.

 The media library is where all of the images that you upload to your blog are stored.

-You can add images directly to the media library or you can add them directly into blog posts and they’ll automatically be added to the library.
+You can add images directly to the media library or you can add them directly to blog posts and they’ll automatically be added to the library.

 This is where you can make customizations to your blog like changing themes (discussed in the section above on themes).
 You can also create and edit your menus, sidebars, and other widgets in the Appearance section.